fedi-e2ee/public-key-directory-specification/Specification.md

 #### BurnDown Validation Steps

-After validating that the Protocol Message originated from the expected Fediverse Server, the specific rules for validating an `BurnDown` message are as follows:
+After validating that the Protocol Message originated from the expected Fediverse Server (via a valid HTTP Message Signature from the [request to the appropriate HTTP endpoint](#post-apiburndown), the specific rules for validating an `BurnDown` message are as follows:

 1. Using `symmetric-keys.actor`, decrypt `message.actor` to obtain the Actor ID.
 If the decryption fails, return an error status.
 2. If there is no prior Protocol Message with a plaintext Actor ID that matches the decrypted `message.actor`, abort.
 3. Verify the `actor` field from [the ActivityPub message](#wire-format-for-protocol-messages) equals `message.operator` from the Protocol Message.
 If they are not identical, return an error status.
-4. If this actor is fireproof, abort.
+4. If this actor is [fireproof](#fireproof), abort.
 5. If the instance has previously enrolled a TOTP secret to this Fediverse server, verify that the `otp` field (which is now required) is a correct [TOTP challenge](#totp).
 6. Using `symmetric-keys.operator`, decrypt `message.operator` to obtain the Actor ID for the Operator.
 If the